ftcaarya/CSP-CSA/README.md

 Added Unit 4 - Everything is in.

-Unit 7 - More than halfway done, will merge to main in a bit.
+Unit 7 - Everything is in.